-Donated professional services, travel and meetings and certain supplies expenses and professional fees can be directly identified with the program or supporting services to which they relate and are charged accordingly.
+Donated professional services, travel and meetings and certain supplies expenses, professional development training and seminars and professional fees can be directly identified with the program or supporting services to which they relate and are charged accordingly.
 Other expenses have been allocated on the basis of estimated time and effort expended.